What you'll find on this page

 Hope for children with hearing loss

-The right solution allows children with hearing loss to enjoy a life full of sounds, speech, laughter and music.
+The right solution may allow children with hearing loss to enjoy a life full of sounds, speech, laughter and music.
 Even children born profoundly deaf can learn with confidence at a mainstream school, dance along to their favourite songs and hear you say, "I love you."

 What can I do if my child has hearing loss?

 Find out as much as you can.
-Cochlear offers many hearing solutions that have helped children around the world for almost 40 years.
+Cochlear offers a range of hearing solutions that have helped children around the world for almost 40 years.
 We can give you the information you need.